 Advertising, Marketing & Promotions Alert >> Suit Challenges Jos.
 A. Bank Clothiers' "Up to" Percent Off Advertising - Alert - 04/19/2017

-The ultimate outcome of the action against Jos.
-A. Bank remains to be seen.
-The lawsuit, however, should serve as a reminder to advertisers to carefully consider state laws when advertising discounts or price ranges.
-While using a range, such as "30-70% off select merchandise," could help to lower litigation risk, it may not be a silver bullet if state statutes are not otherwise met (for example, offering a certain percentage of merchandise at the highest end of the savings range).
-The other factor to consider here is how class actions are serving in a very real capacity to replace regulatory actions.
+The class action lawsuit against Jos.
+A. Bank should serve as a reminder to advertisers to carefully consider state laws when advertising "up to" discounts or price ranges.
+Furthermore, this shows how class actions are serving in a very real capacity to replace regulatory actions.
 Many retailers choose to overlook price advertising regulations, or apply their own interpretation, because of fierce competition and lack of enforcement by state authorities.
 Class actions in the retail category have changed the legal landscape and should give all sellers reason to reexamine statutes (and related practices) that they long thought were dormant.

 Advertising, Marketing & Promotions Alert >> New Federal Law Protects Consumer Reviews of Products and Services - Alert - 03/20/2017

 Companies that utilize form contracts, including online terms and conditions, to try to prevent consumers from posting negative reviews about its products, services or conduct, should review their contracts immediately to ensure that they are in compliance with the new law and remove any provisions that restrict consumers from sharing their honest reviews or that claim ownership over consumer’s reviews.
 It is important for companies to review their form contracts, because even if companies do not intend to act on these contractual provisions, they could still be in violation of the CRFA.